Hugo-W/Hugo-W.github.io/_posts/2020-03-28-welcome-to-jekyll.markdown

 ## DLA

-The diffusion -limited-agglomeration algorithm at play.
+The diffusion-limited aggregation ([DLA]) at play.
 Although the random walks are drifting towards the center to speed-up the growth of the cluster, and some interactivity allows the user to click anywhere to seed new walkers spawning under the mouse.

 [Sketch](/p5sketch/DLA/)